 Why is it crucial to measure customer satisfaction?

 Businesses strive to hold on their loyal customers because acquiring new customers is 5-25 times than retaining the current ones.
-It is not only about the costs but also about income as an increase in customer retention by 5% can increase your profits by up to 95%.
+It is not only about the costs but also about income as an increase in customer retention by a mere 5% can increase your profits significantly.

-Measuring customer satisfaction is vital for all kinds of businesses.
+Assessing the customer satisfaction index is vital for all kinds of businesses.
 It provides valuable insights into what works and provides opportunities for optimization.
-Customer satisfaction is essential in key areas such as:
+User satisfaction is essential in key areas such as:

 - Word of mouth affect – Happy customers turn out to be the best brand advocates.
 They share their positive experiences and success stories with positive word of mouth.
 According to Nielsen, 92% of people trust recommendations from friends and family over any other type of advertising.

-8 steps to measure and monitor customer satisfaction
+8 steps to monitor and measure customer satisfaction index

 Happy customers become your loyal customers.
 They become your buying customers and to know how happy your customers are you need to measure it.
 Let us walk you through the measuring process and how to determine the customer satisfaction level.